kozmoai/glent-backstage-plugins/utils/roadie-backstage-entity-validator/README.md

-# Roadie Backstage entity validator
+# Glint Backstage entity validator

 This is a library package used to validate entity files.